Texas begins taking applications for cannabis oil production

 DALLAS - A few companies will soon be allowed to produce cannabis oil for medical use in Texas.

 Gov. Greg Abbott signed the Texas Compassion Use Act in June of 2015.
-It gives registered doctors the freedom to prescribe low-THS cannabis to patients with intractable epilepsy.
+It gives registered doctors the freedom to prescribe low-THS cannabis to patients with intractable, or treatment resistant, epilepsy.

-The law also requires the Texas Department of Public Safety to issue at least three licenses for organizations to cultivate, process and dispense the cannabis oil by September of this year.
+The law also requires the Texas Department of Public Safety to issue at least three licenses for organizations to cultivate, process and dispense the plant extract by September of this year.

 According its website, DPS began taking applications Thursday.